 As businesses rely increasingly on cloud applications, the most important aspect of office infrastructure is shifting from processing speed to connectivity.
-A worker with robust, low-latency connectivity to the Internet can be more productive than someone with the newest desktop because so much work is done via cloud applications like Web Browsers, Mailchimp, Office 365, Google Drive, and even Quickbooks, which run in data centers.
-Add to this modern telecommunications like videoconferencing, and it becomes even clearer that network infrastructure needs to churn out top performance, not individual workstations.
+A worker with robust, low-latency connectivity to the Internet can be more productive than someone with the newest desktop because so much work is done via cloud applications like Web Browsers, Mailchimp, Office 365, Google Drive, and even Quickbooks, which run on data centers.
+Add to these modern telecommunications like videoconferencing, and it becomes even clearer that network infrastructure needs to churn out top performance, not individual workstations.

 Historically, it was necessary to connect workstations via Ethernet (wired) connections.
 Now, Wi-Fi has improved so much that Ethernet is taking a smaller role.
 It is more cost-effective (and just as fast) when your network infrastructure is based on building-wide Wi-Fi.